fatarick/fatarick/README.md

 ## Hi there 👋

-Young "Devoloper" from Israel.
+I'm Artyom, Young "Devoloper" from Israel.
 Gamer and Windows+Linux User.

 idk what to write:/.